Owners: Jill and Jason Lydic

 Supervisor: Jackie Novak

 Jackie Novak has loved and worked with animals her whole life.
 She has worked quite a bit in the rescue field and has been a vital part of the YWIP team for many years.
 She has been known to make special treats for the daycare dogs and is always showering them with love.
-At home, Jackie takes care of five dogs, a horse, nine donkeys, and John, her partner in crime since 2006.
-(She readily admits that John is the hardest to care for and that she will never again adopt another human male!!
+At home, Jackie takes care of four dogs, ten donkeys, and John, her partner in crime since 2006.
+(She readily admits that John is the hardest to care for and that she will never again adopt another human male!!)

 Jaclyn was locally born and raised in Candler and has been surrounded by animals all her life.
 Her family currently includes two cats named Mittens and Lucy, a poodle mix named Buddy, a chiweenie named Sprinkles, and a Papillon named Sammy, who is pictured with Jaclyn.
 Her passion for animals led her to YWIP, working part-time while studying pharmacy at A-B Tech.

-Red (not his real name) is a native of Western North Carolina, hopping around between Hendersonville, Fletcher, Leicester, Candler, and now Asheville.
-He and his wife Rhiannon (pictured in this adorable wedding photo) have three rescue dogs: Buddy, Deegan, and Charley Rose.
+Red (not his real name) is a native of Western North Carolina, hopping around between Hendersonville, Fletcher, Leicester, Candler, Asheville, and now Waynesville.
+He and his wife Rhiannon have four rescue dogs: Buddy, Deegan, Charley Rose, and Boone.
 Red is balancing work and school with the goal of becoming a social worker when he grows up.
-When he’s not working or in class, you can often find the Carithers out hiking with the dogs as Red looks for Pokemons.
+Red is shy at first but once you get to know him he really comes out of his shell (or crate).
+When he’s not working or in class, you can often find the Carithers out hiking with the dogs.
+Also, little known fact: Red is Larry Bird’s half brother.

 Lisa was born and grew up in Raleigh but moved to Asheville two years ago to attend UNCA.
 She is studying Ecology and Evolutionary Biology but isn’t sure yet what she wants to be when she grows up!
 She has been around animals her whole life, including family dogs as well as working with and riding horses since she was 12.
 She worked at the stable where she rode for a couple of years and also completed an internship at the WNC Nature Center where she worked with goats, sheep, donkeys, birds, and deer.
 Lisa is pictured here with two of her loves: enjoying a horseback ride and hanging with her family’s beautiful Samoyed, Kira.